mila-iqia/ptera/README.md

 # Ptera

 Ptera is a powerful way to instrument your code for logging, debugging and testing purposes.
-With a simple `ptera.Probe()`, you can:
+With a simple call to `ptera.probing()`, you can:

 * Obtain a stream of the values taken by any variable.
 * Probe multiple variables from multiple functions in multiple scopes.